What to know about buying a house in Utah

 Utah first-time home buyer programs

-In order to get help from the UHC, you’ll have to qualify for an FHA, VA, or conventional mortgage.
-And there are a few eligibility rules.
-You’ll need to:
+In order to get help from the UHC, you’ll have to qualify for a conventional, VA, or FHA mortgage.
+There are a few eligibility rules, including:

 - Have a credit score of 620 or better